 “I don’t have to wait for headquarters to give me permission,” Bergmark, who has about 170 agents in her company, said.

 In her case, that has meant the freedom to develop unique technology, partner with other local companies and evolve as the market changes.
 Franchises can do those things too, Bergmark observed, but as an independent owner she can move more quickly and take more chances.

 “Businesses evolve, communities evolve, the industry evolves and when you are not agreeing to the bylaws of a franchise agreement you are free to evolve as you see fit,” she said.
 “I don’t know that that’s the same freedom you get at a franchise.”

 “We really do operate like a startup and really are open to our agent’s ideas and their feedback and suggestions,” she explained.
 “We always like to say we can say yes and then figure it out.
 We don’t have a board trying to tell us how to run our business.”

 She added that she also likes working at an indie because “you really know where your money is going.”

 “It’s less easy to track that when you’re working at a Compass or a Realogy brand,” Staub said.

 That kind of independence has been essential for Matt Beall, the owner and CEO of Hawai’i Life, which has just over 350 agents.
-Beall said the culture in Hawaii is uniquely insular and wary of mainland influence, which means being a part of a company with a remote corporate headquarters could be a liability.
+Beall said the culture in Hawaii is uniquely wary of mainland influence, which means being a part of a company with a remote corporate headquarters could be a liability.
 Those remote companies also may not be able to telling a story about their work that resonates with local consumers.